Gardening Plants & Flowers Shrubs

 3. Dig Around the Plant

-Begin digging roughly 3 feet out around the perimeter of the tree or shrub.
+Begin digging roughly three feet around the perimeter of the tree or shrub.
 Get a feel for where the central mass of roots lies.
 The idea is to keep as much of the root ball intact as possible.
-But with large plants, you might find it hard to move the entire root ball because it will be very heavy.
-It's often okay to cut through some roots on large plants with a sharp shovel or pruners.
-Be sure to make a clean cut, which helps to prevent disease.

 Shovel digging perimeter to remove tree for transplanting